CoBr8/phys/README.md

 # phys
-Physics COursework
+Physics Coursework
-This repository is being used for the physics courses at the university of victoria. \n
+This repository is being used for the physics courses at the university of victoria.
-\tPhysics 130: Intro Physics 2 (basic calculations for assignments and labs)
+* Physics 130: Intro Physics 2 (basic calculations for assignments and labs)
-\tPhysics 215: Intro Quantum Mechanics
+* Physics 215: Intro Quantum Mechanics
-\tPhysics 216: Intro Electricity and Magnetism\n
+* Physics 216: Intro Electricity and Magnetism

 As the degree progresses more and more files will be added here!